dadadel/binmake/README.md

 the size of the string representation will determine the output binary number size.
 Thus, "%x0000" (or "0000" if default is hexa) will generate a 16 bits number instead of 8 bits.

+An other exception is that float numbers can only be represented on 32 bits for float or 64 bits for double (thus 4 or 8 bytes).
+Default float representation used if not specified is 4 bytes.

 Furthermore, it is possible to force a size for a number of any type by adding the size in bytes between brackets (2, 4 or 8).
 For instance, the decimal number